 Jack and Jack StandsSince the axle, wheels and tires are basically "Floating" via the boat trailer spring suspension system - jacking up your trailer to work on requires extra thought.
 Place your jack so that it lifts a solid piece of the trailer frame.
 Be sure to use jack stands, or other solid material that will keep the trailer from falling while you are working with the suspension.
 Then begin removing the bolts, lock nuts, shackles, stabilizer bar (if you have a double axle) and the u-bolts and axle plates.
 Keep track of the order these parts off so that you can put them back in the same order and direction.
 Check for wear on any of these parts, and replace them if excessive wear is seen.

-Leaf Spring MeasurementsIn my case I had four springs that each were three leaf.
+Leaf Spring MeasurementsIn our case, our Lund Boat and Heritage Trailer had four springs that each were three leaf.
 They were rated at 1250 lbs each.
-Since my boat, motor and trailer fully loaded was right at 5000 pounds I determined that I would replace all my springs with stronger leaf springs, and moved up to springs that were four leaf, and rated 1500 lb each.
-This also meant that I needed to order longer U-Bolts for my axle mount.
-Next I measured my old leaf springs.
+Since our boat, motor and trailer fully loaded was right at 5000 pounds we determined that we would replace all springs with stronger leaf springs, and moved up to springs that were four leaf, and rated 1500 lb each.
+This also meant that we needed to order longer U-Bolts for our axle mount.
+Next we measured the old leaf springs.
 Again Stengel Brothers Trailer Springs walks you through how to do this and offers a phone number if you have questions.
 They have springs of virtually every size, rated weight capacity, and choices of 3, 4 or more leaves.
-In order to double check my measurements I traced the outline of one spring on a large piece of cardboard, then used a tape measure to measure the dimensions writing down all the dimensions shown in the picture drawing above.
+In order to double check measurements we traced the outline of one spring on a large piece of cardboard, then used a tape measure to measure the dimensions - we wrote down all the dimensions shown in the picture drawing above.

 Shackles / SidebarTrailer spring shackles (also called SideBars) are made of heavy gauge steel.
 They are very rugged but over time may begin to show wear.
 These are part of the suspension assembly that allows the axle to float, but stay in the relative same position.
-Upon removing my trailer springs and stabilizer I did not see any appreciable wear so I was able to reuse mine with the new springs.
+Upon removing the trailer springs and stabilizer no appreciable wear was visible so the original ones were used.
 If you need to replace these sidebars then make the measurements seen in the drawing, being careful to pick the diameter of the hole that will match the size of your bolt.

 U Bolts and PlateThe Axle U-Bolts, lock nuts and plates secure the axle to the middle of each trailer leaf spring.
 So are you getting the picture now?
 Each trailer spring is connected to the frame of the trailer via hangers, shackles/sidebars, and/or an equalizer if you have a tandem axle trailer, then the axles are connected to each trailer spring.